-Working at a sub-regional scale reveals connections, synergies, pressures and opportunities which may not be apparent at a local level.
+- Providing a common cross border agenda for action and a supporting evidence base.
+Working at a sub-regional scale reveals connections, synergies, pressures and opportunities which may not be apparent at a local level; - Ensuring strategic issues are considered at their appropriate scale.
 The environment operates across a much wider geographic scale than that defined by governmental structures.
-River catchments, ecosystem services and ecological connectivity are some of the most obvious in environmental terms, but people also travel to different areas for recreation, for example.
-Yet governmental boundaries, such as local authorities, are the geographic scale at which policies are formulated and delivered, with a drive towards greater localism.
+River catchments, ecosystem services and ecological connectivity are some of the most obvious in environmental terms, but people also travel to different areas for recreation.
+Yet governmental boundaries are the geographic scale at which policies are formulated and delivered, with a drive towards greater localism;

-There are also many different approaches to green infrastructure delivery across all of the local authority partners.
-Some have green infrastructure strategies in place, others do not.
-This strategic approach will help partners to achieve more collectively in terms of high quality green infrastructure policy, strategies and delivery, through sharing approaches and knowledge and enabling decisions to be made with greater appreciation for the effect on neighbours.
+- Promoting the consistent and joinedup management of larger scale assets, especially those crossing administrative boundaries; - Supporting and guiding partnership working and providing a platform for bringing partners together.
+The partner local authorities each have their own approaches to green infrastructure planning and delivery.
+This strategic approach will help partners to achieve more, collectively, in terms of high quality green infrastructure policy, strategies and delivery, through sharing approaches and knowledge and enabling decisions to be made with greater appreciation for the effect on neighbours; - Providing a common framework to attract and guide investment in green infrastructure.